ynput/ayon-documentation/website/docs/addon_ftrack_admin.md

 2. A machine where the services will be running.

 ### Which user to use?
--   should have `Administrator` role
+-   should have `Administrator` role (or a custom role added to all events inside the AYON Ftrack Addon settings)
 -   the same user should not be used by an artist
 -   the user should have permissions for private projects you want to sync

+Follow these steps to generate an API key and configure the connection:
+1. Generate a Personal API Key
+    - Navigate to your Ftrack profile settings by selecting My Account > Security Settings.
+    -	Create a Personal API key and save it securely.
+3. Add Secrets in AYON
+    -	In AYON, go to the Secrets page.
+    -	Create two new secrets:
+        -	`ftrack_username` – Enter your Ftrack username.
+        -	`ftrack_api_key` – Paste the API key you generated in Ftrack.
+4. Configure the Ftrack Addon
+    -	Open the AYON – Ftrack Addon settings.
+    -	In the Service Settings, select the secrets you created (ftrack_username and ftrack_api_key) to complete the setup.

 ### How to run ftrack event server
 At this moment event server consist of 2 processes Leecher and Processor.
 There are prepared docker images for each process.
-We do recommend to use ASH (AYON service host) to be able to control them from AYON server web.
+We do recommend to use [ASH (AYON service host)](admin_server_services.md#ash) to be able to control them from AYON server web.
 In that case make sure you have running ASH and create both services in **Services** on server.

+1. Click the Settings icon in the top-right corner of AYON and navigate to the Services page.
+2. Add two new services with the following configurations.
+If no workers appear at this stage, verify the ASH setup for issues.

+> **1st Service: Ftrack Processor**
+Name: ftrack_processor
+Addon: Ftrack
+Addon Version: ftrack X.X.X
+Service: Processor
+Host: worker-01

+> **2nd Service: Ftrack Leecher**
+Name: ftrack_leecher
+Addon: Ftrack
+Addon Version: ftrack X.X.X
+Service: Leecher
+Host: worker-01

 There is option to run the services manually, in that case please check ftrack addon repository for more information.